 If timeseries data are being used, the time can span multiple columns.
 The starting column should be specified.
 Note that the spaces within the time must be included when calculating starting columns for other data.
 E.g., if the first element on a line is a time with an embedded space, the y value should be specified as column three.

 It should be noted that (a) plot 'file', (b) plot 'file' using 1:2, and (c) plot 'file' using (\$1):(\$2) can be subtly different.
-The exact behaviour has changed in version 5.
 See missing (p.
-160).
+162).